Grievance Procedure for Faculty

 - After the completion of the JRB panel's action, all documents or copies thereof and tape recordings shall be deposited for safekeeping in the chancellor's office with access to be made available to the principal parties or their designated representatives in case of appeal.

-- The chancellor shall make a decision based on the JRB's report, supporting documents, and in cases where the chancellor chooses to review the testimony, the tape recording of the hearing.
+The Chancellor shall make a decision based on the JRB's report, supporting documents, and in cases where the Chancellor chooses to review the testimony, the tape recording of the hearing.
 Unless both parties are present, the chancellor shall not entertain any new information.
-The chancellor shall refrain from consulting with either party to the grievance prior to making a decision on the JRB's recommendation.
+The Chancellor shall refrain from consulting with either party to the grievance prior to making a decision on the JRB's recommendation.
 A decision by a 5-member JRB panel shall replace the decision of the administrator that is being appealed.
-The chancellor or appropriate administrator shall treat the JRB panel decision in the same manner as s/he treats similar decisions of the administrator.
+The Chancellor or appropriate administrator shall treat the JRB panel decision in the same manner as s/he treats similar decisions of the administrator.
+Following the submission of the JRB panel’s decision, the Chancellor and the JRB panel may meet in a timely manner in order for the JRB panel to answer questions in clarification of its report.

 - The JRB chair shall present a written report to the Faculty Senate annually.
 The report shall include such information as a) the membership of the JRB; b) the number of cases referred to the JRB; c) the number of cases resolved and/or withdrawn; and d) other matters the JRB members deem relevant.
 No specific faculty cases shall be directly mentioned in the report.
 The report shall meet with the approval of a majority of the JRB members.